apetrone11235/angela-petrone.github.io/_posts/2019-02-17-Bryce-Harper-Pt2.md

 -----------------------------------------------
 ```

 We can see here that all but Cramer-von Mises test support the null hypothesis that the residuals of the model are normally distributed.
-Looking at the

 ```
 ols_plot_resid_hist(lm)
 ```
 ![]({{site.baseurl}}/img/ResHistlm0.png)

-We can see on this histogram that the mean of the residuals is clearly at 0 but the data are skewed.
+We can see on this histogram that the mean of the residuals is clearly at 0 but the data might be skewed.

 Finally, I calculated the standard deviation and variance of the residuals:
 ```